 The university offers an online master’s in finance program consisting of 32 credits (eight four-credit courses).
 Students who complete the program graduate with a master of science degree.
 Although students can pursue the MS degree completely online, the program offers optional on-campus networking opportunities several times throughout the year.
 The school also gives students the chance to earn one of two certificates as part of the master’s program: a certificate in financial planning or a certificate in corporate finance.
 Most students take 16 months to graduate from the program, following a prescribed sequence of courses that cover topics such as corporate finance and investments, quantitative finance and microstructure, applied corporate finance, and international investments and valuation.

-Accreditation: The University of Miami is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The online master of science in finance program is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+University of Miami is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The online master of science in finance program is regionally accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 6. Golden Gate University